jacobus/s4/README.md

 Simple, mostly blank project to help you get started with a [Spray](http://spray.io/) REST service using [Slick](http://slick.typesafe.com/) as persistence broker.

+It's just a start, but you immediately get:

+   - Spray

+   - Akka

+   - Slick

+   - Logging

+   - Testing

+   - A slice of cake

+This project is _nothing fancy_, but tries to put skeleton code at the right places to start building a more serious project.

 The cake pattern is used to allow multiple database backend support without code change.
-This complicates the code a little, but it worth it.
-For a basic example (and where I got some code from) have a look at [the MultiDBCakeExample](https://github.com/slick/slick-examples/blob/master/src/main/scala/scala/slick/examples/lifted/MultiDBCakeExample.scala)
+This complicates the code a little, but it will be worth it in the long run.
+For a basic Slick cake pattern example (and where I got some code from) have a look at [the MultiDBCakeExample](https://github.com/slick/slick-examples/blob/master/src/main/scala/scala/slick/examples/lifted/MultiDBCakeExample.scala)

 To get going: